terjanq/Flag-Capture/Practice/CTFLearn/GridIt/README.md

 ### Adding points
 Adding points is as simple as sending the request: `POST /controller.php?action=add_point data="x={x}&y={y}"`.

-The page is refusing to add a point which contains any non-digit character so at the moment we avoid any injection in here.
+The page is refusing to add a point which contains any non-digit character so at this stage we skip it.
 ```sh
 $ curl --cookie @sessid 'http://web.ctflearn.com/grid/controller.php?action=add_point' --data 'x=a'
 Must pass in both parameters.